1. Differing expectations can cause conflict

-This means you may have a different value in mind than your family successors, potential buyers, financial partners or tax assessors.
-That can cause conflict and affect your retirement plans.
+It’s common for business owners to have a different value in mind than potential buyers, family successors, financial partners or tax assessors.
+This can lead to disputes, derail negotiations or affect post-transition plans.

-Even if you’re giving the company to a family member, you may require an objective valuation to ease family disputes, plan your estate and optimize your tax treatment.
+Even if you’re giving the company to a family member, you may require a third-party valuation to ease conflict, plan your estate and optimize tax treatment.

-Because of the complexity and stakes, it’s helpful to hire a professional valuator to help you set a selling price and determine whether a buyer’s offer is reasonable.
-A tax expert can also tell you how the various valuation options impact your tax liability in a sale.
+Because of the complexity and stakes, it’s helpful to hire a chartered business valuator to get an objective and realistic understanding of your company’s valuation or determine whether a buyer’s offer is reasonable.

 The process can also help you identify weaknesses in your company, find ways to boost its value and take steps to minimize your tax liability before a sale.

 2. A variety of valuation approaches are available

 Several valuation methods are commonly used.
 Valuations can also be done with varying levels of detail.
 Each comes with a different cost and level of assurance that the result accurately reflects your company’s worth.